Obituary of Meredith Salisbury

 Meredith was predeceased by a sister, Ruth Glatt and four brothers, Roy, Paul, Peter and William Barber.

 Mrs. Salisbury’s funeral will be held on Thursday, November 14, 2019 at 1:00 from the Heintz Funeral Home, 1517 Whitesboro St., Utica.
 Calling hours at the funeral home are Thursday morning from 11:00 – 1:00.
-Those so wishing may make donations to the Myasthenia Gravis Foundation in Meredith’s memory.To send flowers to the family of Meredith Salisbury, please visit Tribute Store
+Those so wishing may make donations to the Myasthenia Gravis Foundation in Meredith’s memory.To plant a tree in memory of Meredith Salisbury, please visit Tribute Store